thrifty21/thrifty21/README.md

 # 👋 Hi, I'm Anton Reva
-I'm a software engineer currently in a apprenticeship level 6 with 3+ years of experience.
+I'm a software engineer currently in a apprenticeship level 6 with 3+ years of programming experience.

 ## 🧰 Skills
 - **Languages:** Python, JavaScript, linux, Yaml